 - 1/4 teaspoon vanilla

-- 1 Duncan Hines cake mix I used yellow
+- 1 cake mix I used yellow Duncan Hines

-- Cream together butter and cream cheese.
+- In a large mixing bowl, cream together the butter and cream cheese.

-- Blend in egg yolk and vanilla.
+- Blend in the egg yolk and vanilla.

 - Add dry cake mix, 1/3 at a time.
 Mix well.